turingschool/front-end-curriculum/projects/fitlit.md

 - Display information on the page while maintaining ability to test class properties and methods
 - Create a data dashboard that is easy to use and displays information in a clear way

-In this project, you will be given data from an activity tracker for many users.
+In this project, you will be given data from an activity tracker for many users over many days.
 Think of something like Fitbit.
 Fitbit devices log data and present it on a dashboard for their users.
 Your goal is to present a useful dashboard for a user to view and see their latest activity data, goals, and milestones.

 ![Example Fitbit dashboard](https://static1.fitbit.com/simple.b-cssdisabled-png.h7c5d2beb7af823f15fe022b8ff33daf8.pack?items=%2Fcontent%2Fassets%2Fapp2%2Fimages%2Fmacbook-pro.png)